How to Make Earrings – Pretty Drop Dangles

 Endpins come in various lengths, thicknesses and metals.
 They have a flat or small beaded end that will stop beads from falling off.

-You can use only one bead on an endpin or use two or more.
+You can use one bead on an endpin or use two or more.
 Smaller beads, called spacers can be use anywhere in the stack on an endpin with multiple beads on it to make a longer dangle earring.
+You just need to leave enough room at the end of the wire to make a loop to attach the beaded dangle to the earring hook.

 There are also wires called eye pins.
-These are used when you want to connect a jump ring and another bead to the bottom to make a longer dangle.
+These are used when you want to connect a jump ring and another bead to the bottom to make a longer dangle or teardrop earrings.

 Jump rings come in various sizes and metals.
 For short drop earrings choose a smaller jump ring.